tueimage/essential-skills/python-essentials.md

 ![The Anaconda navigator](figures/anaconda_nav.png)
 Spyder is an Integrated Development Environment or IDE.
 It is basically an editor specifically tailored to writing, running, and debugging Python code.
-Of course you can also write Python code in other editors or IDEs, but for the purpose of this tutorial, we will use Spyder.
+Of course, you can also write Python code in other editors or IDEs, but for the purpose of this tutorial, we will use Spyder.

 ![The Spyder editor](figures/spyder_first.png)